How should I record my business transactions?

 - Business checkbook

-- Daily summary of cash receipts
+- Daily and monthly summary of cash receipts

 - Check disbursements journal